guillaumeevin/pynonstationarygev/README.md

 In each script, you have to specify two arguments "fast" and "snowfall".
 - "fast=False" considers all ensemble members and all elevations, while "fast=True" considers only 6 ensemble mmebers and 1 elevation
-- "snowfall=True" corresponds to snowfall, while "snowfall=False" corresponds to ground snow load.
+- "snowfall=True" corresponds to daily snowfall, while "snowfall=False" corresponds to accumulated ground snow load, "snowfall=None" corresponds to daily winter precipitation

 _Second step: The validation experiment_